-Kyushu University (KU) is spread widely across the city of Fukuoka and comprises of Ito, Hakozaki, Hospital, Ohashi and Chikushi campus.
+Kyushu University (KU) is spread widely across the city of Fukuoka and comprises Ito, Hakozaki, Hospital, Ohashi and Chikushi campuses.
 Members of KU are able to access and utilize the vast resources across the five campuses using the IC Card.

-Chikushi Campus which houses the Interdisciplinary Graduate School of Engineering Sciences (IGSES) and a further two research institutes (Research Institute for Applied Mechanics and Institute for Materials Chemistry and Engineering) is a compact and convenient campus of Kyushu University located in Kasuga City.
+Chikushi Campus which houses the Interdisciplinary Graduate School of Engineering Sciences (IGSES) and two further research institutes (Research Institute for Applied Mechanics and Institute for Materials Chemistry and Engineering) is a compact and convenient campus of Kyushu University located in Kasuga City.

 The campus is located in peaceful residential area served by numerous transportation links allowing access to central Fukuoka in less than 30 minutes.

-Chikushi Campus is 5 minutes walking distance from the nearest train station (Onojo station, JR Kagoshima line).
+Chikushi Campus is a 5-minute walk from the nearest train station (Onojo station, JR Kagoshima line).

-The building known as “C-CUBE” provides various common spaces for educational exchanges, such as an auditorium, a library, event hall, e-learning facility, and experimental rooms for collaborative research.
+The building known as “C-CUBE” provides various common spaces for educational exchanges, such as an auditorium, a library, an event hall, an-elearning facility, and experimental rooms for collaborative research.

 The new flagship campus of Kyushu University known as the Ito campus is located in the western part of Fukuoka city in the middle of the Itoshima peninsula.